CyVerse-learning-materials/container_camp_workshop_2018/container_scaling/containerscaling_dc.rst

 3.2.
 Download and Installation
 ==============================

-If you have access to the Notre Dame Center for Research Computing, first log into the CRC head node ``crcfe01.crc.nd.edu`` by using ``ssh``, PuTTY, or a similar tool.
-If you do not have access, please build the code on your own machine.
 Once you have a shell, download and install the CCTools software in your home directory in one of two ways:

 To build our latest release: